 Use this guide to help you find your perfect “soulmat”!

 - Material: Your yoga mat’s material is its heart and soul because it determines its grip, texture, feel, cushioning, durability, and eco-friendliness.
-Yoga mats are available in chemical-based materials like Polyvinyl Chloride (PVC) and Polyurethane (PU).
-While many of these mats can stand years of use and abuse, they are smelly and only increase the toxicity of landfills.
+Yoga mats are available in chemical-based materials like Polyvinyl Chloride (PVC) and Thermoplastic Elastomer (TPE) which only increase the toxicity of landfills.
 In addition to being harmful to the environment, chemical-based materials can also be allergenic and tend to lose grip after a few months of practice.
 Newer, more earth-friendly materials are jute, cork, cotton, and natural rubber, but these tend to be harsh on the skin due to the natural properties of the material.
 Avoid these materials if your practice is dynamic and vigorous.
 Natural rubber mats are for serious yogis as they offer the right mix of texture, cushioning, grip and eco-friendliness.

 - Thickness: The thickness of the mat determines how much joint cushioning it provides.
 Mats are available thicknesses ranging from 1 mm to as thick as 15 mm.
 Too thick a mat can make it difficult to feel a strong connection with the floor and you might feel wobbly in balancing asanas.
 Thickness also contributes to the weight of the mat and hence affects how commute-friendly it is.
 Too thin a thickness can be rough on your joints especially knees and elbows.
 Generally, a thickness of 4-5 mm provides a good balance of cushioning, stability and portability.
 If you’re always on-the-go and like to carry your mat with you, a 2mm mat would fold easily and not weigh too much making it easy to pack away in your suitcase.